shania-codes/thewhiteroom/README.md

 ## Week 14
 Actually done:
 - Update README <-- most important fr
--
+- Add Mathmagician with updated theming

 Goals:
 - Improve Kitchen Inventory so that you can add an item to inventory without saving it's product details just add it once, you might've bought something just to try it once or got it as a gift from someone else.
 - Add Kirinify with updated theming (and think about how twr would listen to music)
-- Add Mathmagician with updated theming (and think of more features and plan a "Route" to learn maths from the foundations up to A-Level (high school) level)

 ## Week 13 - Winter Theme:
 What I actually managed to implement: